Idridgehay railway station: History

-Idridgehay remained open until 16 June 1947, when the Wirksworth branch passenger service was withdrawn on a temporary basis in response to postwar fuel shortages.
+Idridgehay remained open until 16 June 1947, when the Wirksworth branch passenger service was withdrawn on a temporary basis in response to post-war fuel shortages.
 This was made permanent with effect from May 1949, when the line was removed from the summer timetable.
 Freight facilities remained rail-served until 2 March 1964, while the branch continued to be used for mineral traffic until December 1989.

 The station has been restored as an operational station on the Ecclesbourne Valley Railway in Derbyshire.
-The station building and nearby former station master's house have been sold off to private ownership in recent years, but the platform has been restored by volunteer members of the Ecclesbourne Valley Railway Association, culminating in its reopening to passenger-carrying trains in March 2008.
+The station building and nearby former station master's house have been sold off to private ownership in recent years, but the platform has been restored by volunteer members of the Ecclesbourne Valley Railway Association; this culminated in its reopening to passenger trains in March 2008.
 The rebuilding of the adjacent level crossing with new gates and fencing was completed over the winter of 2007/8.